"The police are not on the ground to distribute sweets"

 “COVID-19 does not affect us all in the same way”

-Since the state of emergency declaration in March 2020, Angolan security forces in various provinces have resorted to excessive, disproportionate, abusive, and even lethal use of force to deal with infringements of Covid-19 prevention measures.
-Amnesty International and OMUNGA, an Angolan Non-Governmental Organization, have received overwhelming reports of police use of excessive force and firearms by security forces.
+Since the state of emergency declaration in March 2020 to deal with the spread of COVID-19, Angolan security forces in various provinces have resorted to unnecessary, excessive, abusive, and even lethal force to deal with infringements of public health measures.
+On 25 August, Amnesty International and OMUNGA, an Angolan human rights organization, reported seven killings committed by the Angolan security forces, including officers of the Angolan National Police (Polícia Nacional de Angola – PNA) and of the Angolan Armed Forces (Forças Armadas Angolanas – FAA).

 DEMAND JUSTICE FOR SEVEN YOUNG MEN KILLED BY SECURITY FORCES IN ANGOLA